vanpupi/vanpupi.github.io/Labs/C-lab080/content.md

 ![](./images/01_dg_primary_restore_point_propagation.gif)

-In Oracle Data Guard 19c, when you create a restore point, this restore point is also propagated to the standby database.
+Oracle 19c supports automatic restore point propagation from the primary database to the standby database.

 This can be particularly useful in situations that during a logical operation on the primary database, the database suddenly fails beyond repair.
 When you perform a failover, the database would be in the same state as the primary, which would be logically corrupt.

 To avoid this, we are now forwarding the restore points automatically, that in case you need to use the standby, you can also flashback the standby database to a known good point in time.

-To accomodate this, the `v$restore_point` view was updated with a `REPLICATED` column and the restore point name is suffixed with `_PRIMARY`.
+To accommodate this, the `v$restore_point` view was updated with a `REPLICATED` column and the restore point name is suffixed with `_PRIMARY`.

 > **Warning** on copying and pasting commands with multiple lines from the browser screen; when you copy from outside of the Remote Desktop environment and paste inside the Remote Desktop environment, additional **enters** or CRLF characters are pasted causing some commands to fail.